msprev/panzer/README.md

 -   [pandoc](http://johnmacfarlane.net/pandoc/index.html)
 -   [Python 3](https://www.python.org/downloads/)

+*To upgrade an existing installation:*

+        cd /path/to/panzer/directory/cloned
+        git pull
+        python3 setup.py install --force

 Use
 ===

 Run `panzer` on your document as you would `pandoc`.
 If the document lacks a `style` field, this is equivalent to running `pandoc`.
 If the document has a `style` field, panzer will invoke pandoc plus any associated scripts, filters, and populate the appropriate metadata fields.

 `panzer` accepts the same command line options as `pandoc`.
-These options are passed to the underlying instance of pandoc.
+These options are passed to the underlying instance of pandoc. pandoc command line options can also be set via metadata.

 panzer has additional command line options.
 These are prefixed by triple dashes (`---`).
 Run the command `panzer -h` to see them: